square/in-app-payments-flutter-plugin/example/README.md

 ## Assumptions and prerequisites

+This quick start guide makes the following assumptions:

+* You have read the [In-App Payments SDK Overview].
+This quick start focuses on getting the sample app installed and running to demonstrate how the Flutter plugin works.
+* You have a Square account enabled for payment processing.
+If you have not enabled payment processing on your account (or you are not sure), visit [squareup.com/activate].
+* You are familiar with basic Flutter development.

 ## Before you start

 * Follow the **Install** instructions in the [Flutter Getting Started] guide to